PakData/GISData/README.md

 ## Updating

 To update this data set, first install the `update-data.js` script.
 You will need to have *Node.js* installed.
-Additionally the `shapefile` node module should be globally installed.
+Additionally the `shapefile` and `topojson-server` node modules should be globally installed.

 ```
 > npm install .